90-Day Thyroid Rehab: Dry Skin Brushing

 The lymphatic system is an intricate network of vessels and organs designed to clean waste and other toxins from your body.
 Lymph flows through nearly every organ in the human body and is responsible for such things as immune function and draining fluid from cells and returning it to the bloodstream.
 The lymphatic system has the less than glamorous task of being the body’s junk removal service.
 Removing debris from damaged cells flushing toxins, the lymphatic system transports this waste back to the blood vessels via a ducts that pass through lymph nodes.
 The body’s ability to detoxify waste, remove damaged cells and fight infections is directly tied to our lymph.
-This article is part of our series on 90-Day Thyroid Rehab (Medical Medium THYROID HEALING).

 90-Day Thyroid Rehab: Dry Skin Brushing

 Dry skin brushing uses a natural bristled brush to firmly brush the skin daily before a shower.
 The pressure of the natural bristles against the skin encourages blood flow and lymphatic movement and is a powerful way to promote drainage in the lymph nodes, clear the skin and reduce cellulite.
 With a rich history, dry skin brushing dates back to ancient times and was used by many cultures as part of a daily self-care ritual.
 Dry skin brushing is used by traditional Indian Ayurvedic medicine practitioners in a process called garshana (rubbing or friction) and is used to remove ama, which can be described as cellular waste or the root cause of disease.

 The major benefits to daily dry skin brushing

 - Dry skin brushing is a great way to exfoliate skin and encourage the growth of new skin cells.